-Joiner is organizing the West End Poetry Festival; conducting writing workshops; establishing a salon that would use a rotating roster of local eateries and cafes around the county as venues; and supporting a retreat/residency/performance space.
+Joiner organized the West End Poetry Festival; conducted writing workshops; established a salon that would use a rotating roster of local eateries and cafes around the county as venues; and supported a retreat/residency/performance space.

 Robin Coste Lewis was born in Compton, California.
 She received a PhD in Creative Writing and Literature from the University of Southern California, an MFA in Creative Writing from New York University, and an MTS from the Divinity School at Harvard University.
 She is the author of Voyage of the Sable Venus (Alfred A. Knopf, 2015), winner of the National Book Award in poetry.
 Lewis is the Writer-in-Residence at the University of Southern California.

-Lewis is creating the “Poetic Truths and Reconciliation Commission” for the City of Los Angeles, which will be a year-long experiment in redress, a series of programs (readings and conversations) that uses the poetry from various LA histories/communities to engage the process of cultural, political and historical reconciliation.
+Lewis created the “Poetic Truths and Reconciliation Commission” for the City of Los Angeles, a year-long experiment in redress, a series of programs (readings and conversations) that used poetry from various LA histories/communities to engage the process of cultural, political and historical reconciliation.

 Ed Madden was raised in Newport, Arkansas.
 He received a BA in English and French from Harding University, a BS in Biblical Studies from the Institute for Christian Studies, an MA in English from the University of Texas at Austin, and a PhD in literature from the University of Texas at Austin.
 His most recent collections include Ark (Sibling Rivalry Press, 2016), Nest (Salmon Poetry, 2014), and Prodigal: Variations (Lethe Press, 2011).
 He is a professor of English and director of the Women’s and Gender Studies Program at the University of South Carolina, where he teaches Irish literature and creative writing.